plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 Many indie hackers have asked whether being transparent or open source is the way to go as they're worried about potential negatives such as competitors knowing what you do or people taking your code.

-We've shared some of our [lessons learned of building an open source project](https://plausible.io/blog/building-open-source).
 My general advice is that being transparent and open is a great way to build trust and a great way to incentivize others to look at your project, share it, use it or even contribute to it.

 So if being open source and transparent is something that speaks to you, do go ahead with it without being too worried about the "...but what if...".
+We've shared some of our [lessons learned of building an open source project](https://plausible.io/blog/building-open-source) and I would recommend you review them.

 ## Look for help

 Running, developing and growing a startup in a competitive market such as web analytics is challenging.
 There are many other indie hacking projects, many other established alternatives and several major tech companies offering analytics too.

-My co-founder Uku started developing Plausible and growing it on his own.
+My co-founder Uku started developing Plausible and growing it on his own in December 2018.
 Just over a year into his journey, he decided that he needed some help in order to make Plausible sustainable and something that can become a viable project.

 So he reached out to me and we started working together.
 Uku could now focus completely on the design and development of the product, while I could take care of the marketing, growing, community management and customer support.
+We've shared more details on this in [our Changelog Podcast appearance](https://plausible.io/blog/changelog-podcast).

 And with the two of us clearly focused on different but equally important tasks (development and marketing), we were able to make so much more progress than what anyone can do on their own.

 That doesn't mean that you do need to find a co-founder for your project but it can certainly help you speed up the progress.

+Good luck on reaching $10k MRR with your own project and have fun on this amazing journey!